Francisco Morazán

-José Francisco Morazán Quesada (/es/; born October 3, 1792 – September 15, 1842) was a liberal Central American politician and general who served as president of the Federal Republic of Central America from 1830 to 1839.
-Before he was president of Central America he was the head of state of Honduras.
-He rose to prominence at the Battle of La Trinidad on November 11, 1827.
+José Francisco Morazán Quezada (3 October 1792 – 15 September 1842) was a Central American statesman, military officer, and caudillo who served as the president of the Federal Republic of Central America on three occasions between 1829 and 1839.
+He also served as the head of state of Honduras thrice between 1827 and 1830, the head of state of El Salvador twice in 1832 and 1839 to 1840, and the head of state of Costa Rica in 1842.

+Born in Tegucigalpa, Morazán faced difficulties in obtaining an education due to a lack of available schools and due to his being born in the New World rather than on the Iberian Peninsula.
+He joined a militia in Tegucigalpa that opposed Central America's annexation to Mexico in 1821 as a lieutenant.
+He rose to prominence at the Battle of La Trinidad on 11 November 1827.
 Morazán then dominated the political and military scene of Central America until his execution in 1842.
 In the political arena, Francisco Morazán was recognized as a visionary and great thinker, as he attempted to transform Central America into one large and progressive nation.
 He enacted liberal reforms in the new Federal Republic of Central America, including freedom of the press, freedom of speech and freedom of religion.
 Morazán also limited church power by making marriage secular and abolishing government-aided tithing.

 These reforms made him some powerful enemies, and his period of rule was marked by bitter infighting between liberals and conservatives.
 But through his military skills, Morazán was able to keep a firm grip on power until 1837, when the Federal Republic became irrevocably fractured.
 This was exploited by the conservative leaders, who rallied around the leadership of Rafael Carrera and in order to protect their own interests, ended up dividing Central America into five nations.